AmbireTech/adex-protocol/targetingAndBidding.md

 The validator may know the hostname because of the referrer, but that variable is under `adSlot` scope (`adSlot.hostname`).
 We could set another variable (e.g. `validator.referrerHostname`) for extra protection, but it's better to rely on external fraud detection systems to block the publishers who cause discrepancies.

 **TODO**: page context: categories determined by the page context

+### BigNumber casts

+If different numerical types are passed to a function that takes numbers (e.g. `mul`), it will always cast both to BigNumber.
+BigNumbers have no decimals (they're integers) so some rules need to be adapted with this in mind.

+For example, `{ div: [{ mul: [{ get: 'campaignSecondsActive' }, { get: 'campaignBudget' }] }, { get: 'campaignSecondsDuration' }] }` needs to be used for `campaignSecondsActive/campaignSecondsDuration * campaignBudget`, otherwise `campaignSecondsActive/campaignSecondsDuration` will result to a number between 0 and 1, which will always be cast to 0 since the BigNumber cast floors.

 ### Determinism